 - Science Club

 - Yearbook Committee

 The Chinese club welcomes students who are interested in learning more about the Chinese culture, history and language.
 Activities include arts and crafts, Chinese calligraphy, games, food making and much more.
 Meetings will be held once a month either in the morning at 7:30am or in the afternoon at 2:30pm.
 The exact date will be posted in the daily news regularly.

-The French club meets once a month and covers French topics we don't always have time to cover in class.
+French Club- The French club meets once every quarter and covers French topics we don't always have time to cover in class.
 Such topics include places, monuments, songs, art, from a francophone country.
 The French club will usually hold 2 sessions: after school and morning to accommodate students who have other after school or morning programs.

 Girls are powerful.
 When they’re educated, healthy, and safe, they transform their communities.
 When girls stand up for girls in need, they empower each other and transform our world.
 As the NDA Chapter of the United Nations adolescent girl campaign, we engage girls to take action.
 Through advocacy and education efforts we work to help the hardest to reach girls living in places where it is hardest to be a girl.
 Strong girls make strong women #bethechange #girlpower.

 Instrumental Ensemble – the largest ensemble consisting of all school instrumentalists including string, keyboard, wind and percussion players; performs at all concerts.

 Jazz Ensemble - usually traditional jazz instruments (saxophones, trumpets, trombones & rhythm section) but could also include flute, clarinet, string players and other instruments – performs at all concerts and other community functions including jazz competitions.

 Chamber Orchestra –mostly strings but could include wind and keyboard players – performs at all concerts.

 Flute Choir – consists of flute players (piccolo, alto flute, etc.) – performs at all concerts.